 The collections are used in a wide variety of ways.
 Examples of instructional sessions include, but are not limited, to:

-- Presentations on Book Arts, Artists’ Books, and Graphic Arts and Fine Printing for students developing portfolios, book design, and graphic design
+- Engage with our Book Arts, Artists’ Books, and Graphic Arts and Fine Printing collections for students developing portfolios, book design, graphic design, rhetoric

-- All participants will be asked to leave personal belongings in the storage area at the entrance to the Reading Room.
-Please consult our Reading Room policies before your visit.
+- Participants will be asked to leave personal belongings in the storage area at the entrance to the Reading Room.
+Please review our Reading Room policies before your visit.

 Requesting an instructional session

-Special Collections cannot guarantee a course visit without a reservation.
+Special Collections cannot guarantee an instructional session without a reservation.

 We will confirm the availability of Special Collections within 48 hours.
 Please do not assume that a request is confirmed without a telephone or email confirmation.